Get a sign-up bonus of £20

 About Revolut

-Revolut is a digital-only banking app and card that sets itself apart from traditional banks with a focus on technology, low fees and flexibility.
+Revolut is a digital-only financial app and card, now available for 16+, that sets itself apart from traditional banks with a focus on technology, low fees and flexibility.
 It wants to help those who travel a lot, offering spending abroad and international money transfers with no hidden fees.
 Revolut allows its customers to manage their money easily.
-Splitting the bill with friends, freezing a lost card and setting a spending goal has never been easier.
-Revolut offers a number of accounts with its free one being the standard, a plus account, a premium one, a metal account that comes with a metal card, and an Ultra account.
+Splitting the bill with friends, freezing a lost card and setting a spending goal have never been easier.
+Revolut offers a number of accounts: Standard (a free account available to ages 16 and up), Plus, Premium, Metal (which comes with a metal card) and Ultra (which has has the most/best perks).
+There’s also a kids’ card and app.

 Pros and cons of Revolut